ValkyRiver/upgrademod/README.md

 • Within a run, one can pick up the "Choose an Upgrade" item, where one can choose between three different upgrade items (Note: If you have not used an upgrade in this Ante, then this item is guaranteed to appear on the shop before the Boss Blind)

+• Custom music while in the "Choose an Upgrade" item (Music by ValkyRiver)

 ### Yet to be completed:
 • Do some test runs on the Level 2, Level 3, and Level 4 decks at various stakes

-• I was planning to add custom music for the "Choose an upgrade" scene, but I have yet to figure out how to do that.

 ## Upgrade categories
 In this mod, the items in the Collection are split into 14 categories: